devicetree-org/lopper/README-architecture.txt

 # exec: execute another lop
 #
-# Commonly used in combination with a conditional lop to avoid code dupblication
+# Commonly used in combination with a conditional lop to avoid code duplication
 # and execute another lopper operation. i.e. renaming a node, deleting a property
 # running code, etc.
 #